 You can use HDD to store your data, movies, and music.
 The 240Gb SSD is quite comfortable for comfortable work.
 You can already install a couple of your favorite games on it.

 Western Digital is a well-known name, one of the largest HDD manufacturers in the world, and its products have never disappointed me.
-In addition to HDD, WD is also engaged in producing SSDs, and it works very well.
+In addition to HDDs, WD is also engaged in producing SSDs, with great success.

 If your budget allows, go immediately to a 1 TB NVMe SSD capacity.
 This WD Blue SN570 SSD comes with sequential reads/writes up to 3500 MB/s / 3300MB/s.